 A Love for My Patients and Their Smiles

-I love my job.
+I love my job in that I feel it is many jobs.
 I am a doctor who helps my patients feel better.
 I am an artist who creates beautiful smiles.
 I am a teacher who educates patients about their oral health.
 I am a therapist who helps patients overcome their fears.
 I am a student who continually learns about advances in dentistry.

 And most of all, I am a friend to my patients.
 I care about their lives and look forward to seeing them and hearing what’s new.
 I don’t know of any other profession that would let me wear so many wonderful hats each day!